 The requirements of BC trending shall include the following:

-Provide trends for all physical points, virtual points and calculated variables.
+Provide trends for all physical points, virtual points, and calculated variables.
 Unless specified elsewhere all analog values shall be trended at 5 minute intervals and discrete point as COV.
 All trends shall be retained in the BC for a minimum of 14 days.

 The BAS shall utilize BACnet Trend Objects.